phuihock/metatrader-mcp-server/docs/server/plan.md

-# MCP Server Implementation Plan
+# MCP Server Implementation Plan ✨

-A step-by-step guide to implementing the MetaTrader MCP Server.
+A step-by-step guide to implementing the MetaTrader MCP Server using FastMCP.

 ---

-## Phase 1: Foundation, HTTP Server & Core Components 🏗️
+## Phase 1: Foundation & MCP Setup 🏗️

-> **Rationale:** To enable incremental, test-driven development, we start by implementing basic HTTP functionality.
-This allows us to verify the server is running and test each new feature as it is added.
+> **Rationale:** Build a simple but functional MCP server that can be installed in Claude Desktop and other MCP clients.

 1. **Set up project structure**
-   - Create all necessary directory structures and empty Python files
+   - Create directory structure following simplified architecture
    - Add `__init__.py` files with appropriate imports

-2. **Basic HTTP server setup**
+2. **Basic MCP server setup**
-   - Implement a minimal FastAPI app in `main.py`
+   - Implement FastMCP server in `main.py`
-   - Add a simple health check endpoint (e.g., `/ping` or `/health`)
+   - Add a sample tool to verify functionality
-   - Ensure the server can be started and tested immediately
+   - Ensure the server can be installed in Claude Desktop

 3. **Core configuration**
    - Implement `core/config.py` with environment variables and settings
-   - Create configuration for development and production environments
-   - Set up logging in `core/logging_config.py`
+   - Set up logging in `core/logging_config.py` (as needed)

 ---